jank-lang/jank/README.md

 ```

 ### Variadics
 Generic functions and types can be variadic, allowing any number of parameters, both type and non-type.
 To accept arbitrary arguments into a tuple, the tuple must be prefixed with `&`; there may only be one such tuple per argument list.
+And it must be last.

 #### Function
 ```lisp